Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Charged particle dynamics

-Let us then consider orbital and angular velocity of electrically and magnetically charged particle moving around black hole surrounded by PFDM, measured by a local observer~\cite{Shapiro83,Misner73}.
-For that we first write the velocity components for particles:
+Let us then consider the orbital and angular velocity of an electrically and magnetically charged particle moving around {the charged dyonic} black hole surrounded by PFDM, measured by a local observer~\cite{Shapiro83,Misner73}.
+For that, we first write the {coordinate} velocity components for the particles:

-where the Carter constant parameter $\mathcal{K}$ becomes irrelevant when we restrict motion to the equatorial plane, i.e. $\theta=\pi/2$.
-For the particle energy its classical form can be written as follows
+where the Carter constant parameter $\mathcal{K}$ becomes irrelevant when we restrict motion to the equatorial plane, i.e., $\theta=\pi/2$.
+For the particle energy, its classical form can be written as follows: